-The majority of newly emerged wood frogs may spend the first winter within 100 feet of the pool they hatch from.
+The majority of newly emerged wood frogs may spend the first winter within 100 feet of the pool they hatch from although it is hard to track them.
 They are small and vulnerable to drying and predation so if habitat is suitable, they will winter close to the pool.